UWPCE-PythonCert/PythonCertDevel220/_sources/modules/lesson04/assignment.rst.txt

    database and read / display it.
 #.
 Verify existing unit tests still function correctly.
 #.
 If necessary, update your tests to show the data is being maintained correctly in the database.
 #.
-Add code to log all database data changes (adds, amends, deletes).
+Add code to log all database data changes (adds, amends, deletes) to a file called db.log.

 Be sure to consult the lesson 3 assignment for details of the functionality.